 For our school staff we have been participating in Professional Development in many of the areas listed above.
 We have created a School Code of Conduct, we have focused on ways to create inclusive classrooms that fit the social, emotional and learning needs of the students, we have focused on training our staff on how to use educational materials that enhance the visibility and understanding of different cultural, ethnic and sexual minorities, we have developed an anti bullying program to support students and much much more!
-Much of the above are things we have focused on for years, but the focus on GSA awareness and FNMI Foundational knowledge is newer to us.
-During the month of December and January we had a bulletin board displaying GSA information for our students.
-We have identified staff that are available to support any students or parents with questions in this area.
 We have also had the school divisions FNMI lead teacher working with staff and students.